FreeCAD/Website/content/news/2025/04/new-grant-fixes-and-improvements-in-techdraw-and-partdesign/index.en.md

 ---
-title: 'New grant: fixes and improvements in TechDraw and PartDesign'
+title: 'New Grant: fixes and improvements in TechDraw and PartDesign'
 date: 2025-04-29
 author: Aleksandr Prokudin
 draft: false